iwecht1/1030project/README.md

 The 'figures' directory holds the various graphs and tables that were produced during my exploratory data analysis and hyperparameter tuning excersies.
 Through a comprehensive review of my data I found which features were most and least correlated with the happiness variable.
 This analysis helped to tune my approach for developing models that would attempt to predict a country's current happiness index using historical data.

 The 'results' directory stores the predictions calculated by each of my models for the test years of 2018-2020.
 Overall, I determined that the best model for predicting future happiness was the Ridge Regressor.
 This model produced predictions with the lowest root mean squared error (RMSE) of 0.251.
-These results indicate that my model, using historical economic and social data, can predict the happiness of a country within +/- 0.251 of its true index.
+These results indicate that my model, using historical economic and social data, can predict the happiness of a country within +/- 0.251 of its true value.

 Software used throughout project: